raspberrypilearning/binary-hero/en/step_3.md

 title: I'm using Scratch offline
 image: images/image.png
 ---
-Download the 'Binary Hero' Scratch starter project from [resources/binary-hero](resources/binary-hero){:target="_blank"} and then open it using the offline editor.
+Download the [binary-hero.sb2](resources/binary-hero.sb2){:target="_blank"}) Scratch starter project from the 'resources' folder and open it using the offline editor.
 --- /collapse ---

 + Binary intro???